pedroborges/kirby-xml-sitemap/readme.md

 });
 ```

-> Just make sure you are returning a `Pages` collection.
+> You can do any number of manipulation on the `$pages` collection.

 ## Change Log
 All notable changes to this project will be documented at: <https://github.com/pedroborges/kirby-xml-sitemap/blob/master/changelog.md>